-5.1 As noted, the development comprises the erection of an agricultural building to be used for robotic milking with a covered straw yard.

-- 5.2 The application site is located outside of any defined settlement boundary as per the adopted Carmarthenshire LDP.
+- 5.1 As noted, the development comprises the erection of a replacement agricultural building, to be used for the purposes of agricultural storage; primarily straw along with agricultural implements and machinery. - 5.2 The application site is located outside of any defined settlement boundary as per the adopted Carmarthenshire LDP.
 Therefore, for planning purposes, the site is located within the open countryside. - 5.3 As is noted above, Planning Policy Wales and TAN 6 support the principle of new agricultural development within rural areas.
-Furthermore, it is acknowledged that the policies contained within the adopted Carmarthenshire LDP generally support the principle of providing new agricultural development within the open countryside. - 5.4 As such, the principle of development in this location is acceptable in accordance with the above-quoted local and national planning policy.
+Furthermore, it is acknowledged that the policies contained within the adopted Carmarthenshire LDP generally support the principle of providing new agricultural development within the open countryside.

+5.4 As such, the principle of development in this location is acceptable in accordance with the above-quoted local and national planning policy.